On universal sums of polygonal numbers

 Clearly,

 Note also that

 Lagrange's theorem asserts that every $n\in\N=\{0,1,2,\ldots\}$ is the sum of four squares, and Gauss proved in 1796 a conjecture of Fermat which states that any $n\in\N$ is the sum of three triangular numbers (this follows from the Gauss-Legendre theorem (see, e.g., [G, pp.\,38-49] or [N96, pp.\,17-23]) which asserts that any positive integer not of the form $4^k(8l+7)$ with $k,l\in\N$ is the sum of three squares).
-Fermat's claim that each $n\in\N$ can be written as the sum of $m$ polygonal numbers of order $m$ was completely proved by Cauchy in 1813.
+Fermat's claim that each $n\in\N$ can be written as the sum of $m$ polygonal numbers of order $m$ was completely proved by Cauchy in 1813 (see [MW, pp.\,54-57] for a proof).
 Legendre showed that every sufficiently large integer is the sum of five polygonal numbers of order $m$.
-The reader is referred to Nathanson [N87] and Chapter 1 of [N96, pp.\,3-34] for details.
+The reader is referred to [N87] and Chapter 1 of [N96, pp.\,3-34] for details.

 For $m=3,4$ clearly $p_m(\Z)=\{p_m(x):\ x\in\Z\}$ coincides with $p_m(\N)=\{p_m(n):\ n\in\N\}$.
 However, for $m=5,6,\ldots$ we have $p_m(-1)=m-3\in p_m(\Z)\sm p_m(\N)$.
 Those $p_m(x)$ with $x\in\Z$ are called {\it generalized $m$-gonal numbers}.
 The generalized pentagonal numbers play an important role in combinatorics due to the following celebrated result of Euler (see, e.g., Berndt [B, p.\,12]):